-From color scheme to fonts, content categories to your author bio, building a website can be a lot of fun.
+From color schemes to fonts, content categories to your author bio, the website building process includes a lot of moving parts but that doesn’t mean it has to overwhelm you.
+One make-or-break factor is the hosting platform.
+It has the power to make the beginnings of your blogging career seamless or tiresome.
 But how do you know which platform to choose?
-To save you a lot of work and research, we’ve compiled a list of our favorite blogging platforms that won’t break the bank.
-Check ‘em out and get inspired.
+To save you a lot of work and research, we’ve compiled a list of our favorite blogging platforms that are already creator-approved, best suited for newbies, and won’t break the bank.

 C’mon – the name literally says it all!